-The views expressed by CSW participants in these blogs are their own and may not necessarily reflect those of UN Women.
+Several of these young activists are attending CSW59 with the generous support of Yvonne Hebert scholarships, which are administered by UN Women.
+The views expressed here are their own and may not necessarily reflect those of UN Women.